chipsi007/wufuc/README.md

     * `LoadLibraryExW` hook will automatically patch `wuaueng.dll` as soon as it is loaded.
     * `RegQueryValueExW` hook is necessary to provide compatibility with attempts by other third-parties at bypassing the CPU check. (see issue [#100](../../issues/100))
 - If wufuc gets loaded by a `svchost.exe` process that isn't related to Windows Update, it goes into a dormant state and no hooks are applied.

+## How to use unattended feature in the batch setup scripts

+`install_wufuc.bat` and `uninstall_wufuc.bat` both support two command line parameters that can used alone or be combined to change the behavior of the scripts:

+- `/NORESTART` - Automatically declines rebooting after the setup finishes.
+- `/UNATTENDED` - Skips all prompts for user interaction, and automatically restarts unless `/NORESTART` is also specified.

+These must be used from an elevated command line prompt.

 ## What to do if you get stuck on a black screen with just a cursor after the Windows boot animation